jncraton/architecture-cpsc2420/lectures/06-instruction-sets.md

 ------------------------

 - Systems may have separate registers for different purposes
-- Floating point is on common example of this
+- Floating point is one common example of this

 Typical Use
 -----------